cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/jmap.rst

       * getIdentityUpdates
       * setIdentities

+* **Authentication**
+    * JMAP authentication is implemented and enabled by default for the /jmap endpoint.
+SASL authentication, including HTTP Basic Authentication (RFC 7617), can be enabled in addition to JMAP authentication.

 Not yet implemented
 -------------------

-* **Authentication**
-    * Cyrus does not yet implement the JMAP authentication workflow.
-All the JMAP methods in httpd currently require an account logged in via Basic Authentication.

 * **Multi-user accounts**
     All the current JMAP method operate with the account currently authenticated